 #122 "Iron Man"

-This herdsire's progeny was selected for our program due to his superior size and pedigree.
+This herdsire's progeny was selected for our program due to his progeny out performing their peer.
 His sire was "Goliath" (KRI 522) and his dam DF 518 Rising Sun Ranch 101, from Dawn (Stiegler) Mincey's personal program.
 Goliath was beloved by Dawn.
 Iron Man has a direct pedigree to the JCS import and KRI's imported embryo project.
 He has great "form" and proven function.
 His daughters have been actively sought after by Savanna breeders.

 NJW White 94 "Braddock"

 This buck courtesy of Jerry Webb of Ivor, Virginia.
 Jerry purchased Savannas from Bill Ryals who was an original purchaser at the Jurgen Schulz Kifaru sale in Lampasas, Texas in 1998.
 Jerry was one the first breeders of the Savanna goat in the United States and helped develop the foundation stock that we all have today.
 Once Jerry acquired several herd sires, he closed his herd, thus NJW is viewed as a bloodline to many.
 NJW goats are known to make dark pigment with very nice conformation.

 JCS 8 (Cillier 64)

 This doe was born in South Africa.
 JCS 8 (pictured left) was a direct import by Jurgen Schulz to the USA.
 This was the foundation doe that Jerry Webb used build the NJW herd.
 Jerry collaborated with Bill Ryals and the Wilson brothers (SP75) to share original savanna bucks for their ET projects.
 Jerry then closed his herd and thus NJW became a distinct blood line.
 NJW's Green 36, 42, 44, and Orange 16 were Jerry's favorites.

 NJW white 120 "Damascus"